totalspectrum/spin2cpp/Spin2cpp.md

 spin2cpp.exe doesn't usually care where it is located, but putting it with propeller-elf-gcc is convenient.)

-If you only want to use the Openspin compatible fastspin frontend, you only need fastspin.exe, and can ignore the other executables.
+If you only want to use the Openspin compatible flexspin frontend, you only need flexspin.exe, and can ignore the other executables.
 In this case you do not need a C compiler.

 Similarly, if you only want to use the `--asm` option of spin2cpp to